nmsa/tma-framework/deployment/README.md

 To deploy the `tma_deployment.yaml` file, first, you need to execute the commands presented in this [README](https://github.com/eubr-atmosphere/tma-framework-k/tree/master/development/ceph).

-With Ceph correctly configured, you need to execute the following commands in Ceph machine:
+With `Ceph` correctly configured, you need to execute the following commands in `Ceph` machine:

 ```sh
 ceph auth get-key client.admin
 echo [Output of the previous command]| base64
 ```

 After that you need to replace in line 398 of yaml file the key with the one returned by the previous command.
-Finally, you need to replace the line 454 of the yaml file with the IP or FQDN of Ceph machine.
-To deploy TMA platform with Ceph, you just need to execute the following command:
+Finally, you need to replace the line 454 of the yaml file with the IP or FQDN of `Ceph` machine.
+To deploy TMA platform with `Ceph`, you just need to execute the following command:

 ```sh
 kubectl create -f tma_deployment.yaml